go-vikunja/vikunja/docs/content/doc/setup/config.md

 ### password

-The password used to authenicate against the redis server
+The password used to authenticate against the redis server

 Default: `<empty>`